vsakel/ChatBot-Summarizer/README.md

 This frontend is built with **React.js** and **Vite**.

 It consists of key components such as:
 - **main.jsx**: The entry point of our React application.
-It is responsible for rendering the top-level component, App, into the DOM
+It is responsible for rendering the top-level component, App, into the DOM.
 - **App.jsx**: The core component of the application that acts as a container for the two main pages, managing the routing between them.
 - **HomePage.jsx**: Displays the Home page, which is the root page of the application.
 - **UploadPage.jsx**: Displays the Upload page, where users can upload their files.
 It handles the file upload process and displays the generated summary.